hmenke/context-examples/GUIDE.md

 - **[Fonts out of ConTeXt][fonts-mkiv]** a.k.a “the new font manual” supersedes the old [Fonts chapter][co-fonts].
-Once in a while you want to tweak things like ligatures, kerning, protusion, or even want to do complicated things like defining a virtual font to display your custom characters.
+Once in a while you want to tweak things like ligatures, kerning, protrusion, or even want to do complicated things like defining a virtual font to display your custom characters.
 This is the go-to resource for all those complicated font-related questions.